 - Gleim: SmartAdapt adaptive quizzes, study unit progress tracking, audio lectures (Premium), personal counselor support (Premium), and a free 18-month demo of one study unit

-Gleim's personal counselor feature is worth highlighting.
-With the Premium tier, you get access to a real person who acts as your study coach — answering questions, helping you set goals, and keeping you accountable.
-If you are someone who benefits from human accountability and mentorship, this is a meaningful advantage that VantageEA's self-directed platform does not offer.
+Gleim's personal counselor deserves attention.
+With the Premium tier, you get a real person acting as a study coach who answers questions, helps you set goals, and keeps you accountable.
+If you learn better with human accountability and mentorship, that is something VantageEA's self-directed platform doesn't offer.

 Both VantageEA and Gleim are solid choices for EA exam preparation.
 The decision comes down to your learning style, budget, and how much external guidance you want.